 He received his Master’s degree and Ph.D. from The Ohio State University.
 While at Ohio State, he directed The Excellence in Philanthropy research project, which became the basis for his dissertation “Mission Accomplishment as Philanthropic Organization Effectiveness.”
 His B.A. is from Westminster College, PA.

 Rob is an active member of ARNOVA (Association for Research on Nonprofit Organizations and Voluntary Action) and the Academy of Management.
-He is a regular presenter of academic papers at conferences, and has been published in leading nonprofit research journals—including Nonprofit Management & Leadership and Nonprofit and Voluntary Sector Quarterly.
+He has been published in leading nonprofit research journals—including Nonprofit Management & Leadership and Nonprofit and Voluntary Sector Quarterly.
 Rob is also an active member of the Association of Fundraising Professionals and attained the association's CFRE (Certified Fund Raising Executive) designation in 1986.
-He has been certified as a Transformation Consultant by United Way of America.
-He is author of Mission Impact: Breakthrough Strategy for Nonprofits, a book which introduces a new approach to strategic planning for nonprofits.
+He is author of Mission Impact: Breakthrough Strategy for Nonprofits, a book which introduces an innovation-based approach to strategic planning for nonprofits.